xxruyle/cppDictionary/README.md

 # cppDictionary
-A simple python like key-string, value-int pair data structre
+A simple python like key-value pair data structre

 # Usage